The Power of FormativeClassify Learning

-The access code options are similar to the access code options on the administartion list screen/view.
-These will give the teacher a few controls over the access code when it comes to displaying, copying, reseting, or disabling the code.
+The access code options are similar to the access code options on the administration list screen/view.
+These will give the teacher a few controls over the access code when it comes to displaying, copying, resetting, or disabling the code.

 Another cool feature that we have to offer is our Answer Hide Mode.
 This will still show correctness, but it will hide the actual answer value from the screen.
 This is a great feature to show that feedback to student through a projector.

 Taking the answer hide mode one step further, Classify Learning added an Answer Reveal Mode.
 This mode will completely hide the correctness color and the answer value until the teacher is ready for those values to be revealed.
 This feature goes perfectly on a projector to really gamify a lesson and add some fun.